cphartman/super-awakening/docs/super-awakening/README.md

 # Super Link's Awakening

-`Super Link's Awakening` is a `Legend of Zelda: Link's Awakening` romhack that enables additional gameplay functionality by using `Super Game Boy` functions.
-This enables new gameplay features that have been designed to be played with a `Super Nintendo` controller.
+`Super Link's Awakening` is a `Legend of Zelda: Link's Awakening` romhack that uses the `Super Game Boy` to enable new gameplay features.
+The romhack is designed to be played with a `Super Nintendo` controller.

 ![Super Links Awakening Gameplay Demo](demo-gameplay.gif)

 ## Play now
 * Download the IPS patch from the latest [Release](https://github.com/cphartman/super-awakening/releases)
-* Load the patched rom into the [Super Links Awakening Emulator.](https://cphartman.github.io/projects/super-links-awakening/)

 ## New Gameplay Features
 * 🗡 Sword and Shield equipped to `A` / `B` buttons